create_atoms type style args keyword values ...

 When an atom is created, its x,y,z coordinates become the values for any set variable that is defined.
 The var variable is then evaluated.
 If the returned value is 0.0, the atom is not created.
 If it is non-zero, the atom is created.

 As an example, these commands can be used in a 2d simulation, to create a sinusoidal surface.
 Note that the surface is “rough” due to individual lattice points being “above” or “below” the mathematical expression for the sinusoidal curve.
 If a finer lattice were used, the sinusoid would appear to be “smoother”.
 Also note the use of the “xlat” and “ylat” thermo_style keywords which converts lattice spacings to distance.
 Click on the image for a larger version.

-The rotate keyword can be used with the single style, when adding a single molecule to specify the orientation at which the molecule is inserted.
+The rotate keyword can only be used with the single style and when adding a single molecule.
+It allows to specify the orientation at which the molecule is inserted.
 The axis of rotation is determined by the rotation vector (Rx,Ry,Rz) that goes through the insertion point.
 The specified theta determines the angle of rotation around that axis.
 Note that the direction of rotation for the atoms around the rotation axis is consistent with the right-hand rule: if your right-hand’s thumb points along R, then your fingers wrap around the axis in the direction of rotation.